 The provision of feedback on rating platforms and the associated reputation building has gained more and more attention in the past two decades in the context of physician-patient interactions.
 In Germany, for instance, about 70% of physician-rating website users are influenced by the rating in their physician choice (Emmert and Meszmer 2018).
 However, patients base their ratings often on characteristics unrelated to the quality of care (Emmert et al. 2020), thus introducing noise into the quality ratings.
 We capture these recent developments and investigate the effectiveness of public rating systems on the quality of care with the use of a laboratory experiment.

 Based on the credence goods framework established by Dulleck and Kerschbamer (2006) and Dulleck et al. (2011), we introduce a toy model that enables us to derive hypotheses and test them in a laboratory experiment.
-We are planning to run at least four conditions of market interactions are planned with 148 undergraduate students either in the role of physicians or patients.
-In the baseline condition (B), no reputation building is possible between physicians and patients.
-In the rating condition (R), we introduce the possibility to rate physicians on a rating scale between zero and five stars.
+We are planning to run at least four conditions of market interactions with 48 undergraduate students either in the role of physicians or patients.
+In the baseline condition, no reputation building is possible between physicians and patients.
+In the rating conditions, we introduce the possibility to rate physicians on a rating scale between zero and five stars.
 The rating is based on the payoff information of patients resulting from the interaction between physician and patient.
-In the buy-rating condition (R-Buy), on top of the ratings provided by patients, we allow physicians to buy up to three additional ratings of five stars in at the end of each playing period.
+In the (2+) buy-rating conditions, on top of the ratings provided by patients, we allow physicians to buy up to four additional ratings of five stars in at the beginning of each playing period.
 These buy-rating conditions vary in the costs of the additional ratings.

 Our design allows us to investigate the robustness of public rating mechanisms to fraud by introducing the possibility to cheat.

 Darby, M. R. and E. Karni (1973).
 "Free Competition and the Optimal Amount of Fraud."
 Journal of Law & Economics 16(1): 67-88.